Heusden: Fortifications and restoration

-Heusden Town Hall Massacre, a German warcrime
+Heusden Town Hall Massacre

 In October 1944, towards the end of World War II, the cities of Tilburg and 's-Hertogenbosch (Den Bosch) were liberated by the Allied forces.
 The bridge across the river Meuse made Heusden, then still occupied by the Germans, strategically significant.
 The cellars of the old town hall, built in 1588, were a shelter for civilians during artillery fire.
 The German Wehrmacht used the building as a communication centre and hospital.

 A few weeks after Operation Market Garden, the allied Operation Pheasant started on 20 October 1944.
 The First Canadian Army (advancing from Belgium) and the 2nd British Army (advancing from the east) fought to liberate central and western North Brabant.
 On Saturday 4 November, under heavy artillery fire, two Scottish Highlander regiments advanced, and 170 civilians sought shelter in the town hall cellars.
 In the early morning of 5 November, three German army engineers detonated explosive charges they had placed earlier in the 40-metre tower.
 It collapsed, killing 134 people.
 Heusden was decimated.
 One tenth of the town's population died that night in the town hall cellars.
 Seventy-four victims, i.e. more than half of the total number, were children aged 16 or younger.
 Only hours later, the 5th battalion of the Queen's Own Cameron Highlanders from the 51st Highland Division liberated Heusden.